dwegrzyn/cms-research/notes-cms.md

-Files:
+##Files:

-grav-with-bones-theme: an installation of grav with admin plugin and bones theme
+- grav-with-bones-theme: an installation of grav with admin plugin and bones theme
-automad: installation of automad
+- automad: installation of automad

+***

-———————————————————————————————————FLATFILE CMS RESEARCH——————————————————————————————————
+##FLATFILE CMS RESEARCH

-*Automad (PHP)
+- Automad (PHP)
 	- no online demo
 	- markdown editing
 	+ browser-based GUI
 	+ more intuitive representation of data used by template (blanks to fill for page variables)
 	+ templates/themes can use page variables to fill in content
 	+ documentation
 	- limited community support (not many detailed tutorials, forums, etc)
 	+ simpler/cleaner file layout
 	- no pre-made themes besides default

-Typesetter
+- Typesetter
 	+ includes themes (but quality/variety questionable)
 	- less grid flexibility
 	+ WSIWYG editor
 	- online demo available

-Pulse
+- Pulse
 	- costs $$$
 	+ mobile editor
 	- build with blocks
 	- not intuitive
 	- online demo available
 	- WSIWYG editor supposedly
 	- not sure how to have client just create pages based on template or something

-*Grav (PHP)
+- Grav (PHP)
 	- markdown editing
 	- uses Twig php templating engine
 	+ various plugins available
 	+ admin dashboard plugin
 	+ existing themes / modifications
 	+ custom page variables
 	- no online demo
 	+ bigger community
 	+ good documentation
 	- more complex file layout than automad
 	- uses yaml “blueprints” (not sure exactly how these work)
 	+ “module” template allows pages to be built from templated sections (bootstrap style)

-WonderCMS
+- WonderCMS
 	+ in page editing
 	- not sure about consistent styling/theming
 	- not many plugins/themes
 	+ TINY (5 files)

 razorCMS (PHP)
 	+ edit in page
 	- no online demo

 Others:
 Siteleaf